 3) You use the wrong coolant/antifreeze in your car

 Antifreeze has two jobs; prevent the liquid coolant from freezing and prevent corrosion.
 Thirty years ago all antifreeze was green.
 It had a short useful life of 2-years or 24,000 miles.
 When car makers switched to aluminum engines, coolant formulas had to change as well because many of the anti-corrosion additives were incompatible with aluminum.
-If you use the wrong coolant or mix two different types of coolants you can actually cause early water pump, radiator, heater pipes and heater core failure.
-That’s because corrosion inhibitors are designed to be compatible with the specific metals used in the engine and cooling system.
-But car makers also use plastic and rubber as lightweight substitutes for metal components.
-Late model engines contain plastic intake manifolds, thermostat housing and water pump fittings—even some gaskets are make from plastic and rubber.
-So each inhibitor package also has to be compatible with the types of plastic and rubber used in seals, gaskets and tubes used in your particular engine.
+If you use the wrong coolant or mix two different types of coolants you can actually cause faster internal corrosion and even gelling and heater core and radiator clogs.

-If you mix different coolants, the corrosion inhibitors in one type of coolant can be incompatible with the additive package of the coolant already in your car.
-The inhibitors in the added coolant can not only reduce the effectiveness or even cancel out the performance of the corrosion inhibitors of the old coolant, but they can also damage the plastic and rubber seals and gaskets.
+If you mix different coolants, the corrosion inhibitors in one type of coolant can not only reduce the effectiveness of the new blend, but can even cancel out the performance of the corrosion inhibitors of the old coolant.
+They can also damage the plastic and rubber seals and gaskets.
 The damage may not show until you’ve racked up 5,000 or more miles.
 But when those parts fail you probably won’t connect the dots and realize they failed because you used the wrong coolant.